 One area of AI that finds an ever-growing application is predictive machine learning, utilizing statistical analysis to identify patterns that help generate event forecasts.
 Algorithms can analyze vast data sets faster and more accurately than humans can, and they can spot commonalities between them that may not be as obvious.
 Hence, artificial intelligence can be far more efficient in accurately guessing future outcomes, especially given that AI models can learn from data over time and tweak their used parameters based on what they detect, which leads to improved accuracy over time.
-Below, we explore four fields where predictive AI has found implementation and staggering success rates.
+Below, we explore four fields where predictive AI has found implementation and staggering success rates, one of which is, as expected, the gaming industry.

 Stock Predictions